wp-plugins/democracy-poll/readme.txt

 == Changelog ==
+= 4.6.6 =
+* Fix: Huge bug about checking is user already vote or not.
+This is must have release!
+* Change: a little changes in js code

 = 4.6.5 =
 * Added: New theme "block.css"
 * Added: Preset theme (_preset.css) now visible and you can set it and wtite additional css styles to customize theme